The Model Youth Coach…. ummmm…

-Thank You – Coach Holden for your common sense dialogue and bulleting your feelings on what your qualities/traits of the “Model Youth Coach” are.
+Thank You – Coach Holden for your common sense dialogue and for bulleting your feelings on the qualities/traits of the “Model Youth Coach.”

 I hope you (readers) enjoyed this article and are looking forward to reading and gleaning advice in future articles on this theme to improve yourself.
 And then take the time to share ‘it’ with coaches in your soccer community.

 I also encourage you to join this discussion because your advice may help improve another youth soccer coach …Priceless..!

 Good stuff – Good list!
 If I may add a few:

 2) I’m a great believer in TRANSPARENCY — no hidden agendas, no secrets.